 It took a few years of trial and error, mainly because I still had to come to terms with the fact that living with multiple chronic illnesses would never be the same as the life I had before, but I finally found my groove.

 What I mean by that is by following the advice in my eBook Make Pain Your Bitch: How to Dominate Your Chronic Life, I was able to plan with my symptoms and pain in mind.

 For example, after living with my illnesses for as long as I had, I knew approximately how much time I needed to recover after a big outing.
 I also knew that planning anything to close to that event would not end well.
 So to ensure that I could attend, well as much as I could as we all know that most autoimmune diseases, chronic illnesses, and cancers can have a mind of their own, I blocked out a few days (more if I wasn’t feeling as well as I’d prefer) before the event and then anywhere from 2-7 days following the event to recover.
 By doing this, I was able to plan smarter and could even explain to someone why I was declining their invite.

 Number Two: Plans change!

-The best part of seeing my schedule on paper is that afterwards I am able to see how much I was able to do in the past month.
+The best part of seeing my schedule on paper is that afterward, I am able to see how much I was able to do in the past month.
 This helps with future planning.
-Then of course there is that exciting moment when you discover that all the time you spent planning and listening to your body results in being able to do more than you expected!
+Then, of course, there is that exciting moment when you discover that all the time you spent planning and listening to your body results in being able to do more than you expected!